databricks/terraform-provider-databricks/docs/resources/sql_endpoint.md

 ## Timeouts

 The `timeouts` block allows you to specify `create` timeouts.
-It usually takes 10-20 minutes to provision SQL Analytics endpoint.
+It usually takes 10-20 minutes to provision Databricks SQL endpoint.

 ```hcl
 timeouts {